 In many cases, such as with CircleCI above, Codecov has internal methods of mapping paths, so the user is never even aware that paths are being modified in order to map coverage information to their project correctly.
 However, it is impossible for Codecov to do this for every CI and/or build scenario engineering teams may use.

-In the event that your files are failing to process, Codecov provides path fixing to allow engineering teams to manually map the file paths in their coverage reports to their project's git/hg structure.
+In the event that your files are failing to process, Codecov provides path fixing to allow engineering teams to manually map the file paths in their coverage reports to their project's git structure.

-Teams can update a repo level codecov.yml to concretely specify:
+Teams can update a repo level codecov.yml to specify concretely:

 - <files in coverage report>::<corresponding paths in git/hg project>

 fixes: - "before/::after/" # move path e.g., "before/path" => "after/path" - "::after/" # move root e.g., "path/" => "after/path/" - "before/::" # reduce root e.g., "before/path/" => "path/"

 Regexp and glob pattern matching are allowed in the fixes: